Importation of Engines, Vehicles, Vessels and Machines

 Exceptions

-8. According to subsection 155(1) of CEPA, sections 153 and 154 do not apply in respect of the importation of any engine, vessel or machine if:
+8. According to subsection 155(1) of CEPA, sections 153 and 154 do not apply in respect of the importation of any engine, vehicle, vessel, machine or equipment if:

-- (a) the company or person importing the engine, vehicle, vessel or machine makes a declaration that the vehicle, engine, vessel or machine will be used in Canada solely for purposes of exhibition, demonstration, evaluation or testing;
+- (a) the company or person importing the vehicle, engine, vessel, machine or equipment makes a declaration to ECCC that the engine, vessel, machine or equipment will be used in Canada solely for purposes of exhibition, demonstration, evaluation or testing;

-- (b) the engine, vehicle, vessel or machine is in transit through Canada and is accompanied by written evidence establishing that the vehicle, engine, vessel or machine will not be sold or used in Canada; or
+- (b) the vehicle, engine, vessel, machine or equipment is in transit through Canada and is accompanied by written evidence establishing that the engine, vehicle, vessel, machine or equipment will not be sold or used in Canada; or

-- (c) the engine, vehicle, vessel or machine is being imported exclusively for use by a visitor to Canada or by a person passing through Canada to another country.
+- (c) the vehicle, engine, vessel, machine or equipment is being imported exclusively for use by a visitor to Canada or by a person passing through Canada to another country.

-9. The CBSA assists ECCC in administering CEPA 1999 and its regulations as they relate to the commercial importation of engines, vehicles, vessels and machines.
+9. The CBSA assists ECCC in administering CEPA 1999 and its regulations as they relate to the commercial and non-commercial importation of engines, vehicles, vessels, machines and equipment.

-10. The CBSA may detain engines, vehicles, vessels and machines under the authority of the Customs Act and refer them to ECCC for an examination or enforcement action either as a result of an ECCC request or when the border services officers find/determine suspected contraventions of CEPA 1999 and its regulations.
+10. The CBSA may detain engines, vehicles, vessels, machines and equipment under the authority of the Customs Act and refer them to ECCC for an examination or enforcement action either as a result of an ECCC request or when the border services officers find/determine suspected contraventions of CEPA 1999 and its regulations.

 11. ECCC is responsible for the administration and enforcement of all ECCC legislation.